DaveCaulfield/hangman/README.md

 ## Overview

 This is a web application re-creating the old word game Hangman.
 Players try to discover a word by guessing its letters.
 Each time a player guesses a correct letter it is displayed on screen.
 Each time a player guesses a wrong letter they lose a life.
 The web application is for anyone who would like to play a word puzzle game.
-The game is a python console line web appliactaion deployed on [Heroku](https://id.heroku.com/login).
+The game is a python console line web applicataion deployed on [Heroku](https://id.heroku.com/login).

 Here is the link to the deployed site [The Hangman Word Game](https://the-hangman-wordgame.herokuapp.com/)